brandond/kinesyslog/README.md

 This module will make use of [python-libuuid](https://pypi.org/project/python-libuuid/) for fast UUID generation, if it is available.

 This module uses Boto3 to make API calls against the Kinesis Firehose service.
-You should have a working AWS API environment (~/.aws/credentials, environment variables, or EC2 IAM Role) that allows calling Kinesis Firehose's ``put-record-batch`` method against the account that it is running in, and the stream specified on the command line.
+You should have a working AWS API environment (~/.aws/credentials, environment variables, or EC2 IAM Role) that allows calling Kinesis Firehose's ``put-record-batch`` method against the account the specified stream.

 Usage
 -----